BertrandHustle/WordSearch/WordSearch.md

 /capabilities

-The word search app (hence to be referred to as WS) will be capable of generating a puzzle of variant height and width, as defined by the user within certain constraints (e.g. the puzzle cannot be a single letter tall or wide).
+The word search app (hence to be referred to as WS) will be capable of generating a puzzle of variant width and height, as defined by the user within certain constraints (e.g. the puzzle cannot be a single letter tall or wide).
 WS will be able to take a user-defined puzzle (again, within certain constraints) and generate a user-defined number of words inside said puzzle.
 These words can be generated horizontally, vertically,